Sant'Angelo in Vado: Roman era

 The ancient Roman city of Tifernum Mataurense which lies underneath Sant'Angelo in Vado became a municipium at the beginning of the 1st century BC.
 The city was built on a grid with the main cardo maximus running past the public baths and terminating at a forum which lies beneath the former convent of Saint Catherine.
-The city grew grew particularly in the 1st and 3rd centuries AD with imperial financial support for many monumental buildings.
+The city grew particularly in the 1st and 3rd centuries AD with imperial financial support for many monumental buildings.
 Many remains of these are visible in the town.

 Domus del Mito

 The Domus del Mito excavated beginning in 2003 was a large noble house (domus) built towards the end of the 1st century AD.
 The Domus is one of the most important archaeological discoveries of the last 50 years.

 It has an area of approximately 1,000 sqm and 27 rooms.
 It was embellished with a rich complex of monochrome and polychrome figurative mosaics of excellent quality and mostly splendidly preserved.
 They exhibit various subjects with many figures, mostly linked to classical mythology, which have given it the name "Domus del Mito" (house of myths).
 The mosaics indicate the inclusion of the city in the circuit of specialised mosaic workers, and of cultured and refined owners.
 Among the themes depicted are particularly: Neptune and Amphitrite on the triumphal chariot pulled by sea horses followed by Dionysus, god of wine and then arriving at the petrifying face of Medusa.
 Another spectacular room is the triclinium in which a hunting and fishing scene are depicted surrounded by a festive repertoire of black and white geometric motifs.